connexcs/docs/docs/routing-strategy.md

     ![alt text][routing-strategy3]

 **Step 2: Assign Routing Strategy to a Customer**

-To set up a routing strategy in a customer's account:

 1. Navigate to **Management :material-menu-right: Customer**.
 2. Select the customer account.